cnescatlab/i-CodeCNES/README.md

 By now it is a plug-in eclipse, but it could be/will be modified into a standalone application.

+Source code is not available yet, but will be sooner as possible.

 Release 1.0.0
 =============
 Release 1.0.0 is composed of 3 features :